-This class is for students interested in taking an Advanced Placement level course.
-Topics covered will help students prepare for the AP U.S. History exam by learning about historical implications and concepts from the beginning of the United States through today.
+Topics covered in this course will help students prepare for the AP U.S. History exam by learning about historical implications and concepts from the beginning of the United States through today.
 This course may qualify the student for college credit upon successful completion of the College Board's Advanced Placement test given in May (at a cost to the student).
+It is recommended that students earn a 3.3 or higher in their prior Social Studies and English courses.